Introduction

 - Enables equal access to visual information for people with visual disabilities.

-How to write a Good Alternative Text
+How to Write Effective Alternative Text

 Concise and Descriptive

-Keep it short (typically under 125 characters) while clearly describing the essential content or function of the image
+- Keep it short (typically under 125 characters) while clearly describing the essential content or function of the image.

-Do not use these characters in your alternate text: # % & ‘ ^ ` ~ + ; = ) ( \ / : * “ < > | [ ]
+- Do not use these characters in your alternate text: # % & ‘ ^ ` ~ + ; = ) ( \ / : * “ < > | [ ]

 Meaning, Not Appearance

-Focus on what the image conveys rather than its visual details
+- Focus on what the image conveys rather than its visual details.

-Example, “Smiling student holding a certificate” instead of “A person with a blue shirt standing in front of a brick wall”.
+- Example, “Smiling student holding a certificate” instead of “A person with a blue shirt standing in front of a brick wall”.

-Do not include every detail of the image in the alt text.
+- Do not include every detail of the image in the alt text.

 Avoid Redundancy

-Do not repeat information already provided in surrounding text or labels.
+- Do not repeat information already provided in surrounding text or labels.

-Example, don’t say ” Image of …” as screen readers identify images by default and announce them to users
+- Example, don’t say ” Image of …” as screen readers identify images by default and announce them to users.

 Functional Images

-If the image is a link or button, describe its function, not its appearance.
+- If the image is a link or button, describe its function, not its appearance.

-Example, “Search” instead of “Magnifying glass”
+- Example: “Search” instead of “Magnifying glass”.

 Decorative Images

-If your content can be understood by your users without the image then that image can be marked as decorative
+alt=""for purely decorative images so screen readers skip them. - If your content can be understood by your users without the image then that image can be marked as decorative

-Avoid using decorative images as links.
+- Avoid using decorative images as links.

-Alt text for Word and Powerpoint Documents
+Alt Text for Word and PowerPoint Documents

 Summarize Graphs and Charts

-- Include only salient or key takeaway, not every data point
+- Include only salient or key takeaway, not every data point.

-- Example: “Line graph showing a steady increase in enrollment from 2015 to 2025
+- Example: “Line graph showing a steady increase in enrollment from 2015 to 2025.”

-- Avoid repeating captions word-for-word unless they are critical for understanding
+- Avoid repeating captions word-for-word unless they are critical for understanding.

-- Alt text and captions should complement each other
+- Alt text and captions should complement each other.

 Use the Accessibility Checker

-- Go to Review > Check Accessibility to find missing or incorrect alt text in Word or Powerpoint.
+- Go to Review > Check Accessibility to find missing or incorrect alt text in Word or PowerPoint.

-- Right-click on the image or object
+- Right-click on the image or object.

-- Select “View Alt Text” from the context menu
+- Select “View Alt Text” from the context menu.

 - Type a short, meaningful description of the image in the text box or use AI to generate the alt text, however double check to ensure it is accurate.

-- If the image is decorative, check the box that says “Mark as decorative”
+- If the image is decorative, check the box that says “Mark as decorative“.

-- Your alt text is saved automatically
+- Your alt text is saved automatically.

 Creating Alt Text for QR Codes